victimsnino/ReactivePlusPlus/docs/Quick Start.md

 ```
 observable which emits one char from `cin` via invoking of provided function once after subscription

 Action inside observable happens ONLY after subscription on this observable and ONLY for provided subscriber/observer.
 It means, that you can subscribe on the same observable multiple times!
+But actually each of this subscriber would see its "own" observable - function invoked especially for this one.

 ### 2) Chain observable